Best Online Physical Therapy Programs

 Why Should I Become a Physical Therapist?

-The Bureau of Labor Statistics predicts that opportunities in this profession will grow by 22% by 2028; that’s more than four times the average growth rate for all occupations!
-Moreover, the need for physical therapist assistants is expected to increase by 27% in the next ten years.
+The Bureau of Labor Statistics predicts that jobs for physical therapists will grow by 22% by 2028.
+This is more than four times the average growth rate for all jobs!
+The need for physical therapist assistants is expected to increase by 27% in the next ten years, too.

 What Do Physical Therapists Do?

-Simply put, physical therapists help patients improve their mobility and manage pain.
-First, they diagnose a patient through observation and screening.
-Then, they develop an individualized plan for recovery that might include exercises, stretching, and the use of specialized equipment.
+First, physical therapists diagnose a patient through observation and screening.
+Then, they develop a plan for recovery.
+That plan might include exercises or stretching.
+It might also include the use of specialized equipment.